-If you need money to improve your financial situation, including home improvements, consolidate debt, or pay for college expenses and have equity in your home, then consider a cash-out mortgage.
+If you need money to improve your financial situation, including home improvements, consolidate debt, pay for college expenses, and have equity in your home, consider a cash-out mortgage.

 How much equity do you have?

 Compared to a short-term personal loan, a cash-out refinance mortgage stretches out payments.
 Although it is possible to take out a mortgage for a shorter period, this will significantly increase the size of the monthly payment.

 If a borrower wishes to pay off the loan faster, then accelerated payments or lump sum prepayments are an effective method to lower financial costs, pay off the mortgage sooner and build equity in the home more quickly.

 Do you Need Excellent Credit for a cash-out refinance mortgage?

 In addition to the LTV, mortgage lenders will look at your credit history, credit score, qualifying income, and debt to income ratio (DTI).
 The most popular cash-out mortgages are conforming loans backed by Fannie Mae and Freddie Mac, which require a minimum score of 620.

 However, you may be surprised to know that you can qualify with less than good credit scores from lenders offering non-QM cash-out mortgages.